JMendyk/Custom-Elements-Importer/README.md

   - defining import dependencies (ex. "cool-icon" requires "cool-icons-set" to work properly)

 ### Settings:
-Below is example settings file with descriptions of all properties
+Below is example settings file with descriptions of all properties.
 ```javascript
 {
 	// default path if tags does not match neither "prefix_paths" not "tag_paths"